raylib-extras/game-premake/README.md

 You can now build, debug, and run your game using your chosen compiler tool chain

 ![image](https://user-images.githubusercontent.com/322174/107885060-de6c4580-6eac-11eb-87a5-9a209cb03a7a.png)

+# Adding a static lib
+If you want to add a static library with your own code, simply make a folder with that code and copy the premake5.lua file from _lib into your folder, and re-run the batch file.

 #Optional
 ## premake-2019 - OpenGL 4.3.bat